Project Goal

 File Formats

-The issues are presented as PDF files.
+The issues are presented as PDF files, a lower quality version suitable for online viewing, and a higher quality version suitable for printing.
 Free PDF readers are available from Adobe and others.
-These PDF files are quite large (usually from 2 to 4 megabytes) as they contain the monochrome images of each page at a resolution suitable for printing (600 dpi).
+These PDF files are quite large (usually from 2 to 4 megabytes).

 High-resolution grayscale JPEG images of each individual page are also available.
 The files presented when you select the “Images” link for a given issue are compressed versions of the original scans.
 If you have a need for the actual original page scans, which can be up to 20MB per page, please contact us and we can work out a method to get them to you.